Turbo (video game): Gameplay

 Turbo requires the player to navigate a road race through different urban and rural locations, through differing weather conditions, and during changing times of day.
 The cars in the game resemble Formula 1 race cars.
 In order to proceed, the player must pass and stay ahead of at least 30 competing cars before time expires.
 Some opponents drive predictably, while others swerve across the road suddenly.

+Turbo was the first game in its genre to feature a third-person perspective, one year earlier than Namco's Pole Position.
+It was also the first game to use scaling sprites as well as pioneered the utilisation of day-night transitions and weather effects.

 In the first round, the player has unlimited lives; collisions with other vehicles will return the player's car to the bottom of the current screen.
 In subsequent rounds, the player is limited to two lives (one on the screen playing and the other in reserve) and awarded an additional life (up to a total of four in reserve) for each completed round.
 In addition to competing racers, an ambulance occasionally comes along from behind and overtakes the player - they must be avoided, as contact with them will cause the player to lose a life; the game will be over when all player lives are gone in addition to the time expired before reaching 30 passed cars.